ktran253/TDI-1/README.md

 4) You should now be brought to the main page if you click on the about button it will contain your information.

 User Story #2: I want to create a new item and add it to the main Page.
-1) On the main Page click the add Button

 Team members:
 Kevin Tran
 Bohdan Ivchenko